 HIS FACE SHONE like the sun," Matthew says, "and his garments became white as light."
 Moses and Elijah were talking to him.
 There was a bright cloud overshadowing him and out of it a voice saying, "This is my beloved son, with whom I am well pleased; listen to him."
 The three disciples who witnessed the scene "fell on their faces, and were filled with awe" (Matthew 17:1-6).

 It is as strange a scene as there is in the Gospels.
 Even without the voice from the cloud to explain it, they had no doubt what they were witnessing.
 It was Jesus of Nazareth all right, the man they'd tramped many a dusty mile with, whose mother and brothers they knew, the one they'd seen as hungry, tired, footsore as the rest of them.
 But it was also the Messiah, the Christ, in his glory.
 It was the holiness of the man shining through his humanness, his face so afire with it they were almost blinded.

 Even with us something like that happens once in a while.
-The face of a man walking with his child in the park, of a woman baking bread, of sometimes even the unlikeliest person listening to a concert, say, or standing barefoot in the sand watching the waves roll in, or just having a beer at a Saturday baseball game in July.
+The face of a man walking his child in the park, of a woman picking peas in the garden, of sometimes even the unlikeliest person listening to a concert, say, or standing barefoot in the sand watching the waves roll in, or just having a beer at a Saturday baseball game in July.
 Every once and so often, something so touching, so incandescent, so alive transfigures the human face that it's almost beyond bearing.